storyblok/storyblok-react/README.md

 ## 🚀 Usage

-> If you are first-time user of the Storyblok, read the [Getting Started](https://www.storyblok.com/docs/guide/getting-started?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-react) guide to get a project ready in less than 5 minutes.
+> If you are first-time user of Storyblok, read the [Getting Started](https://www.storyblok.com/docs/guide/getting-started?utm_source=github.com&utm_medium=readme&utm_campaign=storyblok-react) guide to get a project ready in less than 5 minutes.

 ### Installation